Air frying salmon is a great way to cook it—especially if you like crispy salmon skin. It’s quick, simple, and seriously good!

 My air fryer salmon recipe is purposefully simple, using a basic blend of garlic powder, onion powder, salt, and pepper.

 But you could include other herbs and spices if you like.
-I adore salmon with rosemary, herbes de Provence (which you can find in stores or online here), or even a light sprinkle of Chinese five-spice.
+I adore salmon with rosemary, herbs de Provence, or even a light sprinkle of Chinese five-spice.

 After cooking, serve your salmon as-is or add a sauce on the side.
 I like pesto, salsa, or any Asian-style dipping sauce.
 Even a drizzle of balsamic vinegar can be divine.

 But whatever you do, don’t make it too complicated.
-Part of the deliciousness of air fryer salmon is the ease of it. 🙂Print
+Part of the deliciousness of air fryer salmon is the ease of it. 🙂

 - 4 (5-6 oz.) salmon fillets, about 3/4-inch thick, with or without skin (see note)